freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 Last year, airline websites were included in this list which meant that even here in Europe, airline website devs scrambled to make their content accessible.
 Not doing so can get your company a fine of literally tens of thousands of dollars for each day the problem isn't fixed.

-There's variations on this legislation all over the world, some more severe and all-encompassing than others.
+There are variations on this legislation all over the world, some more severe and all-encompassing than others.
 Not knowing about that fact doesn't make the lawsuit go away, sadly.

 ## Ok, so accessibility is a big deal.
 Now how do we implement it?